|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On February 6, 1942 the Japanese commenced another heavy bombardment.
 The fire control tower was knocker down as it was perceived to be an aiming point.
 On March 15, 16 and 21 were more heavy bombardments but the 14" guns were not disabled.

-Japanese and American missions against Fort Drum (El Fraile)
+American missions against Fort Drum (El Fraile)

 On April 13, 1945 at 10:00am LCM 503 landed the U. S Army 151st Infantry Regiment, F Company plus a platoon of demolition men from 113th Engineers B Company onto the top of Fort Drum.
 After securing the top, a pipe from LCM 503 pumped 3,000 gallons of diesel oil into the fort and explosive charges were set with a thirty minute fuse.
 When the charges detonated, it seemed to have no effect until the fort's magazine ignited causing a huge explosion that burned for several days.
 Two weeks later, another force landed to examine Fort Drum without opposition.